tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 To measure part of the qubits, we can use ``c.measure(0, 1)``, if we want to know the corresponding probability of the measurement output, try ``c.measure(0, 1, with_prob=True)``.
 The measure API is by default non-jittable, but we also have a jittable version as ``c.measure_jit(0, 1)``.

-The measurement and sampling utilize advanced algorithms based on tensornetwork and thus requires no knowledge or space for the full wavefunction.
+The measurement and sampling utilize advanced algorithms based on tensornetwork and thus require no knowledge or space for the full wavefunction.

-See example below:
+See the example below:

 .. code-block:: python